john-itcsolutions/bucordo/README.md

 ```

-Finally, we are in a position to issue the command (from <project_root>/elastos-smartweb-service/):
+Finally, we are in a position to issue the command (from <project_root>/elastos-smartweb-service/, or possibly from each of a set of containers built from an elastos webserver docker image, committed from a running, say, debian base container):

 `./run.sh`